UMD: A Globally Connected University

 See the "Costs" tab for information about scholarships!

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-UMD and Non-UMD juniors, seniors and graduate students are eligible to apply.
+UMD and Non-UMD juniors and seniors are eligible to apply.
+Sophomores may be considered.

 If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.

 After you commit to the program, Education Abroad will enroll you in both of the following six (3) credit UMD courses for a total of 6 credits:

 - AASP468Z: Special Topics in Africa and the Americas – Understanding Social Inequalities in Post-Apartheid South Africa